csabee1979/market-data-pipeline/README.md

-# Market Data Pipeline
+# AI Research Papers Data Pipeline

-An automated ETL pipeline for fetching, processing, and storing AI research papers from OpenAlex into a PostgreSQL database.
+An automated ETL pipeline for fetching, processing, and storing AI research papers from OpenAlex into a PostgreSQL database with comprehensive data quality validation.

 ## Overview

-This pipeline automates the collection and storage of AI research papers, providing a structured database for analysis and research.
-The system fetches papers from the OpenAlex API, filters them by AI relevance, and stores them in a normalized PostgreSQL database with comprehensive metadata.
+This pipeline automates the complete workflow for collecting, processing, and validating AI research papers data.
+The system provides both individual script execution and a consolidated pipeline that orchestrates the entire process from data fetching to quality validation.

 ## Features

+- **Consolidated Pipeline**: Single command to run the complete workflow
 - **Automated Paper Fetching**: Retrieves recent AI research papers from OpenAlex API
 - **Intelligent Filtering**: Filters papers by AI relevance score and field classification
 - **Robust Database Schema**: Normalized schema with papers, authors, and relationships
+- **Data Quality Validation**: 18 comprehensive tests for data integrity
 - **Batch Import**: Efficient bulk import with UPSERT strategy for deduplication
 - **Comprehensive Logging**: Detailed logs for monitoring and debugging
 - **Schema Management**: Automated database schema deployment
+- **Configurable Execution**: YAML-based configuration for all pipeline stages

 ## Setup